dagda1/cuttingedge/packages/react-fetcher/README.md

 - I want `abort` to be a first-class citizen and not left up to me to get my hands dirty with `AbortControllers`.

+- I want an adjustable timeout, queries should not be allowed to run forever.
+I don't want to have to roll my own logic.

 - I want to run more than one query.

 - I don't want to deal with cache keys.
 The framework should handle this.